keithort/VerticalLatency/data/portfolio/9/index.md

   - Facebook Pages
   - CSS built using Sass with Compass
   - Photoshop
-thumbnail: './9.png'
+featuredImage: 9.png
-abstract: Through a marketing agency, I was brought on to build out the Facebook page for their new messaging.
+description: Through a marketing agency, I was brought on to build out the Facebook page for their new messaging.
 employer: Vertical Latency
 ---